tan-yong-sheng/business_analytics/README.md

 ## My Learnings for each modules:
 1. Career Workshop
-   - Acquire the skill of tailoring my resume to match each job application by incorporating all the key points from the job description into it.
+   - Acquire the skill of tailoring my resume to match each job application by incorporating all the key points I've found from the job description into it.
-   - Learn how to write impactful resume statements
+   - Learn how to write impactful job experience statements on my resume, by including  “what”, “how” and “result” elements.

-2.
+2. Data Collection
+- Understand how to define the problem effectively by asking SMART questions, formulating specific, measurable, action-focused, relevant, and time-bound inquiries to address specific challenges.
+For example, Could we increase Ford F-Series sales by 25% through Google Ads within a year to meet growth expectations?